AtulSinghArora/atulsingharora.github.io/webpage.md

 I am working on three projects: fully adversarial self-testing (FAST), one specific aspect of quantum thermodynamics with computationally bounded adversaries and learning the background for our proof of quantumness (PoQ) hierarchy project.
 Aside from research, I am coordinating Quantum Meets (see below) and ironing out the wrinkles in our new centre website.

 ### Recent
-* Dec 18, 2025. *ANRF proposal accepted.* Our project titled "Classical control of untrusted quantum devices" has been recommended for funding.
-It was co-written with Venkata Koppula, IIT Delhi.
+* Dec 18, 2025. *ANRF proposal accepted.* Our proposal titled "Classical control of untrusted quantum devices" has been recommended for funding.
+It was co-written with Venkata Koppula, IIT Delhi and Uttam Singh, IIIT Hyderabad.
 * Nov 26, 2025. *Published in TheoretiCS.* Protocols for Quantum Weak Coin Flipping. https://doi.org/10.46298/theoretics.25.26
 * Oct 31, 2025. *New website for CQST (our centre) launched.* Led the effort (with the web team consisting of Preetham and Evan) to launch our [new CQST website](https://cqst.iiit.ac.in).
 It still has some minor bugs though.
 Here's the [previous version](https://cqst.iiit.ac.in/old-site) for comparison.
 * Oct 20–22, 2025. *Research Stay.* Was supposed to be hosted by Venkata Koppula but got canceled at the last minute. *IIT Delhi.*